Batwheels: Writing

 While writing the series, Stern wanted to avoid "kiddifying" the characters, as he felt children should be introduced to the characters through faithful portrayals and was also requested to respect the characters.
 For Batman, he wrote the character to stay faithful to most interpretations, with only his violence being toned down.
 He also wrote the villains with "a lane" that stayed faithful to their classical portrayals while still fitting the target audience, such as portraying Harley Quinn as a fun-loving prankster.

 When creating the Batwheels, the writers wanted them to be perceived as "lovable" and "fun" characters for the audience, in order to avoid the children only watching the show for Batman.
 In order to accomplish this, they tested the personalities for each character with a test group, who received the characters positively.
 The writers also wanted to avoid portraying the Legion of Zoom as mere copies of their owners, to which they gave each vehicle their own characteristics, such as portraying Prank, the Joker's van, as "a surfer dude".

 Animation

-The series' animation services was handled by French animation studio Superprod Animation and Israeli-Canadian animation production service Snowball Studios (who previously handled the show's pilot and early development).
+The series' animation services are handled by French animation studio Superprod Animation and Israeli-Canadian animation production service Snowball Studios (who previously handled the show's pilot and early development).